-Even Mettl’s internal research validates the fact that closing an entry level position takes 7-15 days whereas mid to senior level positions require a month or even, two.
+Even Mettl’s internal research validates the fact that closing an entry-level position takes 7-15 days whereas mid to senior level positions require a month or even, two.

-And, spending such exorbitant times to close positions not only increases the recruitment costs but also results in a poor candidate experience.
-Although the stats about average time to close a requisition are quite understandable, given the high-quality standards that recruiters need to adhere to.
+And, spending such exorbitant times to close positions not only increases the recruitment costs but also results in poor candidate experience.
+Although the stats about the average time to close a requisition are quite understandable, given the high-quality standards that recruiters need to adhere to.
 However, improving the speed & quality is going to be one of the key priorities of recruiters in 2019 and beyond.
-Again, our same research conducted on 2000+ organizations reveals a similar story as 67% of organizations agree that improving the speed & quality of hiring is going to be the game changer.
+Again, our same research conducted on 2000+ organizations reveals a similar story as 67% of organizations agree that improving speed & quality of hiring is going to be the game changer.

 Highlighting the importance of speed in hiring, Zach Townsend, HR Manager at Verified First quotes,

 "Reducing time to hire should be a recruiter’s highest priority because of the competitiveness of the market.
 With a generationally-low unemployment rate, time is a competitive advantage for HR professionals.
 If a recruiter can decrease their time to hire, they’re more likely to attract and obtain high-quality talent.
 If they can perform background screenings while being FCRA compliant, they can ensure they have a qualified workforce, with less risk.

 For efficiency, recruiters naturally have to respond to a tight job market, where the fastest recruiter is more likely to get the best candidate.”

 2. Employer Branding